Giorgiod91/machine-learning-specialization-coursera/README.md

 # Machine Learning Specialization by Coursera
 I'm currently enrolled in the [Machine Learning Specialization](https://www.coursera.org/specializations/machine-learning-introduction#outcomes), which covers a range of foundational machine learning topics.

+- supervised Learning ---> gives the learning algorithm examples to learn on with correct answers